 The proposed bill would amend current statutes regarding health care coverage mandates by expanding the scope of reports required from organizations or individuals advocating for legislative proposals.
-Under the new law, these advocates would need to report not only on mandated health coverage but also on any restrictions related to cost sharing applied to health plan benefits.
+Under the new law, these advocates would need to report not only on mandated health coverage but also on any restrictions related to the form or amount of cost sharing applied to health plan benefits.
 The report must be submitted to the Joint Legislative Audit Committee (JLAC) by September 1 before the legislative session and must assess the social and financial impacts of both the proposed coverage and the cost sharing restrictions.

 Senate Engrossed Version: 20-181, 20-182, 20-183